 CCESL staff will ask you to come in for a preliminary interview to ensure your fitness for a position.
 You will also be required to interview with your potential work site.

 Once all paperwork and initial orientation have been completed, students will be notified by CCESL when they are eligible to begin working.

 Community Engagement Work Study & Internship Program: Organizations

-Organizations should hold 501(c)3 status, or be educationally related in order to participate in the CWSI program.
+Organizations should hold 501(c)3 status, or be educationally related in order to participate in the CEWSI program.

 Frequently Asked Questions